stacks-network/stacks-core/docs/blockstack_naming_service.md

 namespace.
 Names in the `.id` namespace are meant for resolving user identities.
 Short names in `.id` are more expensive than long names, and have to be renewed by their owners every two years.
-Name registration fees are not paid to anyone in particular---they are instead sent to a "black hole" where they are rendered unspendable (the intention is to discourage ID sqautters).
+Name registration fees are not paid to anyone in particular--they are instead sent to a "black hole" where they are rendered unspendable (the intention is to discourage ID sqautters).

 Unlike DNS, *anyone* can create a namespace and set its properties.